luke2533/coin_vue/README.md

 - Returns records that a specific to the user
 - Sorts the records by most recent date

+### 6.42 Heroku test

+Additions:

+-  Deployed to heroku

-### 6.42 Home page improvements on desktop and mobile as well as delete button issues
+### 6.43 Home page improvements on desktop and mobile as well as delete button issues

 Additions: